-GENERAL PREVENTION POLICY
+2.4 GENERAL PREVENTION POLICY

-As a means of reducing the possibility of critical incidents, it is the policy of the University to maintain an aggressive and proactive approach to all safety concerns, which will include but will not be limited to training, inspections, and incident review.
-The Campus Dean's Office will monitor these efforts.
+As a means of reducing the possibility of critical incidents it is the policy of the University to maintain an aggressive and proactive approach to all safety concerns, which will include but will not be limited to training, inspections, and incident review.
+These efforts will be monitored by the Campus Dean's Office.

-GENERAL EMERGENCY PREPAREDNESS POLICY
+2.5 GENERAL EMERGENCY PREPAREDNESS POLICY

-It shall be the policy of the University to anticipate emergencies, and each work unit and facility shall have current emergency response procedures in place to address the special needs of the facility and to protect life and property and ensure the institution's ability to function effectively.
+It shall be the policy of the University to anticipate emergency situations, and each work unit and facility shall have current emergency response procedures in place to address the special needs of the facility and to protect life and property and ensure the institution's ability to function effectively.

-The Facilities Management and Student Services shall maintain policies and procedures, tools/equipment, and supplies capable of supporting emergency response operations for each of the following emergencies: Fire, Severe Weather, Mass Causality Incidents, Pandemic Illnesses, Armed Assaults, and Community-Wide Disasters.
+The Facilities Management and Student Services shall maintain policies and procedures, tools / equipment, and supplies capable of supporting emergency response operations for each of the following emergencies: Fire, Severe Weather, Mass Causality Incidents, Pandemic Illnesses, Armed Assaults, and Community-Wide Disasters.